liangshumei0425/book-search-tool-web/Answers to technical questions.md

 ```

 #### 3. How would you track down a performance issue in production?
 Have you ever had to do this?
+> I mostly use Network and Performance tabs in Chrome Developer Tool to debug and test.
+The Network tab shows how fast APIs and resource downloads are and Performance can generate generic reports for me to understance in highlevel how my site performs.
+For example, in this project, I had to add pagination after noticing that the __/search__ API takes too long in the Network tab.
+In some rare cases, I had to add timestamp in component rendering lifecycle steps to understand why something is slow.

+#### 4. How would you improve the API that you just used?
+#### 5. Please describe yourself using correctly formatted JSON.